minavarlii/minavarlii/README.md

 I'm a Computer Science BSc student with a strong interest in building reliable, well-tested software and practical engineering tools.

-I enjoy working on small to medium-sized projects where correctness, predictable behavior, and clear structure matter.
-My background includes experience with testing, defensive programming, and cross-platform development, as well as an interest in how users interact with software systems.
+I enjoy working on projects where clear structure and reliable behavior matter.
+My background includes hands-on project work and an interest in how people interact with technology.

 ### 🎓 Education
 - BSc in Computer Science